Contact Us Today (424) 372-3112

 Perhaps you were mistaken about your registration information or were unaware that your statement was incorrect.
 Recall that the prosecution must prove intent to convict you.

-Maybe there is insufficient evidence for a conviction as the case is based only on circumstantial evidence rather than direct evidence showing guilt.
-Perhaps we can convince the prosecutor that they don't have sufficient proof to obtain a conviction and are forced to drop the charges.
+Perhaps there is insufficient evidence for a conviction, as the case relies solely on circumstantial evidence rather than direct evidence of guilt.
+Perhaps we can convince the prosecutor that they lack sufficient evidence to secure a conviction, forcing them to drop the charges.

 Related Content: